 This annual cultural event sells out for its performance on one night only.
 The venue is the Main Auditorium (Grande Auditório) at the Cultural Center of Belem (Centro Cultural de Belém or CCB).

-In 2024, the Christmas concert is on December 22nd, 2024.
+In 2024, the Christmas Concert (Concerto de Natal) is at 5 pm on December 22nd, 2024.

-Two things are surely guaranteed: This classical Christmas concert will sell out.
+This classical Christmas concert will sell out.
 And the Messiah Hallelujah chorus will receive a standing ovation!

-Address: Grande Auditório do Centro Cultural de Belém, Praça do Império | Lisboa
+Address: Christmas Concert (Concerto de Natal) | Grande Auditório do Centro Cultural de Belém, Praça do Império | 1449-003 Lisbon Portugal

 Midnight Mass, the Rooster Mass